simondlevy/RoboFirmwareToolkit/README.md

 sensor as a function from states to states: <b><i>Sensor</i>: <i>State</i> &rarr;
 <i>State</i></b>

-Together, these five classes interact as shown in the following diagram:
+Together, these classes interact as shown in the following diagram:

 <p align="center">
 <img src="extras/media/dataflow.png" width=700>